SamHowie/namespace.js/README.md

 # NamespaceJS

-**NamespaceJS** is a module management system for Javascript projects.
-It allows you to seperate your code out across multiple files and modules, without worrying about the dirty work of dependency management.
+A module management system for Javascript projects the does the dirty work for you.

 ## The Problem